 The world language program at Oak Knoll is designed to enable students to communicate meaningfully in another language at an age-appropriate level.
 We seek to broaden our students’ understanding of and appreciation for other cultures and nationalities.
-Lively games, activities, and songs reinforce the acquisition of oral and visual vocabulary and encourage students to speak in French or Spanish.
+Lively games, activities, and songs reinforce the acquisition of oral and visual vocabulary and encourage students to speak in Spanish.
 Students continue to broaden their vocabulary with an emphasis on speaking and pronunciation.
 Simulations of real life experiences encourage conversational skills.
 With the confidence gained from several years of world language instruction, students broaden their skills to include writing using proper syntax.
 Children develop practical communication skills through real-life simulations.

 Students in fifth grade are now secure in the purpose of the I.D.E.A.S.
 Lab and handling the equipment with care based on the expectations set in our acceptable use policy.
 Students are allowed to choose their own design projects and activities using a variety of technologies within a design process to identify and solve problems by creating new, useful or imaginative solutions.
 They are allowed to create original works or responsibly repurpose or remix digital resources into new creations.
 Students also further develop design skills for 3-D printing through TinkerCad and are introduced to Dremel Software for 3-D printing.
 Students will feel secure in coding using Block Coding language to begin their introduction to HTML through Swift Playgrounds Apps and use Makey Makey to enhance Scratch and coding skills.
 They will complete the next level of Google’s Be Internet Awesome for Digital Citizenship in conjunction with Common Sense Media.
 Students will also be introduced to virtual reality design using CoSpaces and further explore virtual reality through Google Expedition.
 Students will further develop their ability to access and use myOKS and feel secure in their troubleshoot ability.